randovania/randovania/docs/Testing.md

 1. Write the test as usual, taking the `acceptance_check` fixture as an argument.
 2. Call `acceptance_check(path, value)`, choosing a path inside `test/test_files/`.
 The file does not have to exist yet.
-3. Run `uv run randovania development update-committed` to create it, then commit it along with your test.
+3. Run `uv run randovania development update-acceptance-tests` to create it, then commit it along with your test.

 Note that `acceptance_check` accepts `dict`/`list` which gets stored as JSON, or `bytes` which is stored as-is.